yiibu/web-monetization/docs/recommendations/balance-privacy-and-functionality.md

     * This last point is particularly important.
 Just as sites now ask users with ad-blockers to shut them off, they will no doubt find ways to penalise users who stream while running on fumes.
 Users will therefore be incentivized to only pay websites they actually care about, and providers will in turn be compelled to enable them to do so.
 An unhappy user may choose to switch providers, stop visiting or (where available) block payments to certain sites in an effort to favour others, or stop participating in the ecosystem altogether.

-    All things considered—and assuming flat-rate streaming memberships remain the primary model—_it seems unlikely that the current privacy vision will enable the ecosystem to simultaneously fulfil all of these promises_.

 _All things considered—and assuming flat-rate streaming memberships remain the primary model—it seems unlikely that the current privacy vision will enable the ecosystem to simultaneously fulfil all of these promises_.